me322Physics/FIR-group/README.md

 By going in the folder of an indiviudal group meber you should be able to see what the relevant reading material is for them.

+Look at Raphs folder for a god example!